FahadAkram07/Playwright-TS-Framework/README.md

 ## Conclusion

-This project demonstrates the use of robust automation practices to ensure the reliability of critical user flows on the SimplyBe website.
+This project demonstrates the use of robust automation practices to ensure the reliability of critical user flows on the Ecommerce website.
 The integration of Mailinator and the use of POM and Faker showcase a modern approach to test automation.